 Learning to read music may not be the most thrilling aspect of a beginner’s journey at the piano, but it provides the foundation necessary to reach intermediate level and beyond without losing heart.

 I can understand, of course, why some teachers and players will be excited by the rapid progress of rote learning at first.
 My concern is that a few years hence, we will be even more swamped with students who missed out on foundational literacy.
+The elements of learning must be effectively combined.

 If a piano student’s ability to play is far more advanced than their ability to read, notation quickly becomes a barrier to progress rather than the tremendously enabling and powerful blessing that it should be.